Recipes

 - Simmer for 1½ hours.

 - Drain.
-Discard onion
+Discard onion and cloves.

 - Preheat the oven to 160 C (325 F).